home | what's new | other sitescontact | about

 On one occasion, Dr. Frankl was making what he thought were his last rounds in the typhus hut among dying patients.
 After this, he and another were planning to escape from the camp.
 However, as he came to an old man, ministering to his needs, the elderly patient, reading Frankl’s demeanor and maybe his thoughts, calmly asserted, “You are getting out, too?”
 This jarred Frankl, causing him to change his mind about the escape plan; instead, he decided to remain with his service to the dying men.
 As it happened, however, it did not work out well for those who attempted to break out of the prison.

 I thought about this haunting query, You are getting out, too?”
-Would someone say this to us, if we left undone our own “assigned charitable duties”? - if we pushed to the head of the exit line, in favor of escaping the unpleasantness of this world.
+Would someone say this to us, if we left undone our own “assigned charitable duties”? - if we pushed to the head of the exit line, in favor of escaping the unpleasantness of this world, before our time.

 Editor’s note: The best treatment, in my opinion, concerning the morality of self-termination, whether one possesses the right to manage one’s own life and death, is to be found in the 1894 essay “Is Suicide A Sin?” by attorney-philosopher Robert G. Ingersoll.
 In a series of letters, he publicly debated the issue with society notables.
 Ingersoll was brilliant and considered to be a luminary of his generation.
 Footnote: Having crossed over, in 1903 Ingersoll, via channeling medium, communicated from the other side regarding his experiences there: